eydinov/MockServer/README.md

       }
 ```

-With using PathRegex it is also possible to define filename with regex replacement string like in example below.
-This option allows to define different set of responses without the need to modify mock.json file
+With using PathRegex you can also define a filename with a regular expression replacement string inside it as shown in the example below.
+This option allows to define different set of responses without having to modify the mock.json file

 ```json
 {